Skip to content

 Years 1 and 2

-In Years 1 and 2 of the course, all modules are compulsory.
-In year1 we start with some learning activities designed to help you adjust to university-style learning We start as part of your modules.
-During your learning in these years you build a solid knowledge and understanding of cellular, molecular and medical sciences, including normal functioning of the human body, as well as disease processes and the therapies used to treat diseases.
-You will gain insight and learn to appreciate the various scientific methods used in biomedical research, for example molecular and cellular biology techniques, including nucleic acid and protein analysis, cellular and tissue microscopy and analysis and anatomical dissection.
+In Year 1 we start with activities designed to help you adjust to university-style learning.
+During your learning in these years, you will study a set of compulsory core subjects to build a solid knowledge and understanding of cellular, molecular and biomedical sciences, including normal functioning of the human body, as well as disease processes and the therapies used to treat diseases.
+You will gain insight and learn to appreciate the various scientific methods used in biomedical research, for example molecular and cellular biology techniques, including working with nucleic acid and proteins and microscopy of cells, tissues and embryos.
 We will consider how these techniques are applicable to advancing scientific knowledge, disease diagnosis and therapy.
+Activities to support your subject-specific learning, such as scientific communications, data analysis, scientific writing and careers are delivered via a year-long Personal and Academic Skills module.
+All of your different academic activities throughout the course are designed to help you link together all your learning to develop a deep integrated understanding of the topics you study.

 View all Close all